 Pursuant to Section 373.4137, F.S., the FDOT provided \$12 million in advance mitigation funding.
 These funds were distributed statewide to various projects listed in each of the Water Management Districts' SWIM plans and to specific aquatic and exotic plant control projects.
 To the extent these projects offset the wetland impacts identified in the inventory, the FDOT received mitigation credit.
-Of the \$12 million distributed statewide, the SWFWMD received \$1.9 million that was designated toward planning and design activities associated with several SWIM-sponsored projects selected for the mitigation program.
-The savings from cost-effective mitigation projects (i.e. projects costing less than the available funding based on impact acreage) remain in the FDOT Comptroller's escrow account and are credited toward the advance funding.
+Of the \$12 million distributed statewide, the SWFWMD received \$1.9 million designated toward planning and design activities associated with several SWIM-sponsored projects selected for the mitigation program.
+The savings from cost-effective mitigation projects (i.e. projects costing less than the available funding based on impact acreage) remain in the FDOT Comptroller's escrow account and credited toward the advance funding.

 The advanced statewide funding is required reimbursement to FDOT.
-Through 2006, the SWFWMD has officially closed sufficient FDOT projects to reimburse \$4 million of the program's debt.
-This is more than twice the \$1.9 million of advanced funding received by the SWFWMD.
-As of October, 2006, there is approximately \$3.2 million remaining of the statewide debt.
+Through 2007, the SWFWMD has officially closed sufficient FDOT projects to reimburse \$4 million of the program's debt.
+This is more than twice the advanced funding received by the SWFWMD.
+As of December, 2007, there is approximately \$3 million remaining of the statewide debt.